 State Farm Insurance

 While State Farm is famous for its auto insurance policies, it still offers coverage for personal chefs with its catering business insurance program.
 The coverage this company provides is numerous.
-Also, the company itself is good as it takes pride in ensuring that customers only deal with highly trained agents who also run their own businesses.
-This allows State Farm to quickly evaluate the risks their customers must be guarded for.
-Aside from personal and private chefs, State Farm insures hotels , coffee shops , and food trucks .
+State Farm customers only deal with highly trained agents who also run their own businesses.

 Pros